GeyserMC/GeyserWiki/_docs/geyser/standalone.md

 **Note:**
 Due to the iOS environment, if your device has low specs, iOS might end up killing NewTerm 2 while you're playing, stopping the server.
 There is no fix for that because of how iOS works.

-You may encounter some issues.
-If you do, run `su` then enter the root password (default is `alpine`) for root access.
-Then, run the server like you normally would, and it should work just fine.